Myalgic encephalomyelitis/chronic fatigue syndrome: Funding

 Historical research funding for ME/CFS has been far below that of comparable diseases.
 In a 2015 report, the US National Academy of Sciences said that "remarkably little research funding" had been dedicated to causes, mechanisms, and treatment.
 Lower funding levels have led to a smaller number and size of studies.
-In addition, drug companies have invested very little in the disease.
+In addition, drug companies have invested little in the disease.

 The US National Institutes of Health (NIH) is the largest biomedical funder worldwide.
 Using rough estimates of disease burden, a study found NIH funding for ME/CFS was only 3% to 7% of the average disease per healthy life year lost between 2015 and 2019.
 Worldwide, multiple sclerosis, which affects fewer people and results in disability no worse than ME/CFS, received 20 times as much funding between 2007 and 2015.
-Funding cuts to Columbia University during the second Trump administration forced the closure of a large research program dedicated to the disease.
+Funding cuts to Columbia University during the second Trump administration forced the closure of a large research programme dedicated to the disease.

 Multiple reasons have been proposed for the low funding levels.
 Diseases for which society "blames the victim" are frequently underfunded.
 This may explain why COPD, a severe lung disease often caused by smoking, receives low funding per healthy life year lost.
 Similarly, for ME/CFS, the historical belief that it is caused by psychological factors may have contributed to lower funding.
 Gender bias may also play a role; the NIH spends less on diseases that predominantly affect women in relation to disease burden.
 Less well-funded research areas may also struggle to compete with more mature areas of medicine for the same grants.